All Episodes

 He has slipped a lot since January.

-It doesn't get better, it always gets worse.
+It doesn't get better.

-So I I I just don't know.
+So I just don't know.

-So he's got that problem going on, he's got defund the police, uh looting, riot.
+So he's got that problem going on.

-I mean, this guy uh has got some uh medical problems, not to mention he's got more baggage than uh Paris Hilton.
+Not to mention he's got more baggage than Paris Hilton.

-I don't know what he's gonna do.
+I don't know what he's going to do.

-And don't forget tonight, big special edition of Hannity.
+And don't forget, tonight, big special edition of Hannity.

 You don't want to miss this.